 After completing these fields, you will be able to choose your data source’s columns and add this data source to your new report.

 These SEMrush Google Data Studio connectors are available only to users with a Business subscription.
-At this time, historical data is not available with this connection.
+At this time, you can get historical data for the last 12 months on amount of organic/advertising keywords, traffic & traffic cost.
 Report length is limited to 5000 keywords per report.